froukje/datamapu/content/posts/ml_concepts/bias_variance.md

 ## Summary

 Bias and Variance are different types of errors in Machine Learning.
-Both high bias and high variance mean that a model is not able to understand the underlying pattern of the data and are therefore not able to generalize to new unseen data.
-In practice it is important to balance bias and variance to achieve a good model.
+Both high bias and high variance mean that a model is not able to understand the underlying pattern of the data and is therefore not able to generalize to new unseen data.
+In practice, it is important to balance bias and variance to achieve a good model.

 ## Further Reading